Changissnz/why_I_would_use_LLMs/README.md

     from 2013 to the beginning of 2026.
 - [Dark Side Richard](https://github.com/Changissnz/dark_side_richard)
   - source: Google Gemini
-  - A comic book featured a "dark side" version of myself (Shin Apath Richard), as my fictional version climbs up the rungs of the imperial power structure.
+  - A comic book featuring a "dark side" version of myself (Shin Apath Richard), as my fictional version climbs up the rungs of the imperial power structure.
 - [Such Humility, Such Loyalty](https://github.com/Changissnz/such_humility_such_loyalty)
   - source: Google Gemini